nhab/Focus/README.md

   - :eyes: Minimum learning curve and easy to use.
   - :cloud: Lightweight.
   - :repeat: Extensibility: Base Objects are in focusBase.js but you can make Composite objects on top of it.
+  - :cloud: Can be used both in server side and in local.

 ## Key concepts